MicrosoftDocs/biztalk-docs/biztalk/core/what-is-a-bam-definition-schema.md

 ---
 description: "Learn more about: What Is a BAM Definition Schema?"
-title: "What Is a BAM Definition Schema? | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "What Is a BAM Definition Schema?" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "definitions [BAM], schemas"
-  - "schemas, definitions [BAM]"
-  - "code samples, definition schemas [BAM]"
-  - "definitions [BAM], code samples" ms.assetid: 2eefe513-6593-409f-936f-7760e924f605
-caps.latest.revision: 13
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # What Is a BAM Definition Schema?
 The BAM definition schema defines the structure of the observation model created by the business analyst.